juanjucm/finetuning-lms/README.md

 For a wider explanation, please visit [Sebastian Ruder's amazing blog post](https://ruder.io/recent-advances-lm-fine-tuning/)

 ## 2. Hypothesis
-Adaptative fine-tuning outperforms base model training.
-Behavioural fine-tuning outperforms adaptative fine-tuning.
-Adaptative + behavioural fine-tuning will achieve the best results.
+Adaptive fine-tuning outperforms base model training.
+Behavioural fine-tuning outperforms adaptive fine-tuning.
+Adaptive + behavioural fine-tuning will achieve the best results.

 ## 3. Methodology
 For conducting the experiments, proper dataset/task needs to be selected.
 The data needs to be different enough (in terms of domain) so the adaptation becomes a key aspect.
 Appart from that, we have to choose a base model and define the experiments, as well as define a set of metrics.